NomicFoundation/hardhat/packages/hardhat-plugin/README.md

 ## Feedback, help and news

-[Hardhat Support Discord server](https://hardhat.org/ignition-discord): for questions and feedback.
+[Hardhat Ignition on Discord](https://hardhat.org/ignition-discord): for questions and feedback.

 [Follow Hardhat on Twitter.](https://twitter.com/HardhatHQ)